MADNMD/CrossFit-Angular-Project/README.md

 # CrossFit-Angular-Project

 This is an app that lets you share your favorite workout or find one.
-If you are not a logged in user, you can see in the navigation: home , allWorkouts , login and register.
-After successful registration or login, the navigation changes and you can now see the workouts created by you and create new ones, edit, delete, like, search.
-Start training change your life!
+If you are not a logged in user, you can see in the navigation: home, all workouts,login and register.
+After successful registration or login, the navigation changes and now you can see the workouts created by you and create new ones, edit, delete, like and search.
+Start training, change your life!

 # Technologies Used
  - Angular CLI